Subsidy and Family Services

 Q. How do I register for training?

-A. Individuals can register for training on Professional Impact NJ (PINJ) Registry, www.pinjregistry.org.
-Individuals will also be able to view and register for upcoming training 4CS of Passaic has to offer on the PINJ.
-If individuals do not have a PINJ account, they would need to visit www.pinjregistry.org and click on the “Register Now” tab and follow the instructions in order to register for an account.
-If any individuals have difficulty with their PINJ account, they will need to contact PINJ directly.
+A. Individuals can register for training on NJCCIS Registry, www.njccis.com.
+Individuals will also be able to view and register for upcoming training 4CS of Passaic has to offer on the NJCCIS.
+If individuals do not have a NJCCIS account, they would need to visit www.njccis.com and click on the “CREATE ACCOUNT” tab and follow the instructions in order to register for an account.
+If any individuals have difficulty with their NJCCIS account, they will need to contact NJCCIS directly.

 Q. How can I find out more information about Grow New Jersey Kids?